 The UK has some of the best-developed forensic psychiatric services in the world and we are always enthusiastic about welcoming doctors with an interest in forensic psychiatry.
 We most often host visits from psychiatrists in training, either general adult psychiatrists with an interest in forensic psychiatry, or trainee forensic psychiatrists.
 There are marked differences in the ethical and practical approach to common issues in forensic psychiatry even between countries in Europe.
 These are fascinating to observe and discuss in the spirit of sharing and developing good practice.
 As well ass Europe, we have welcomed medical students and doctors from North and South America, as well as from Africa, the Middle East, Asia and Australasia.
 The cultural approach to medicine itself is different in many areas and the ethical considerations inherent in forensic psychiatry often bring these different cultural approaches to the fore.

 Variety of work

 Our work often takes us to other settings.
 We assess patients in prisons and hospitals across the length and breadth of the country and often assist the Courts by giving evidence, particularly in the Crown Court.

 A career in forensic psychiatry is not for everyone.
 Training in Forensic Psychiatry is enjoyable, fascinating and varied.
 It will also be difficult at times, with significant ethical, legal, professional and emotional challenges.
 We can guarantee, however, that it will never be dull!

 Get in touch

 We enjoy our work and are proud of what we do.
-We hope you will find our site interesting, and perhaps even consider applying to join our scheme.
+We hope you will find our site interesting, and perhaps even consider visiting us.
 Please get in touch.
-We welcome medical students and junior doctors as visitors to our scheme – for an hour, a day, a week, or longer.
+We welcome medical students and junior doctors as visitors to our scheme – for an hour, a day, a week, a month or longer.

 With very best wishes